DaveSkender/Stock.Indicators/docs/_indicators/Tsi.md

 - The first `N+M-1` periods will have `null` values since there's not enough data to calculate.
 - `Signal` will be `null` for all periods if `signalPeriods=0`.

-:warning: **Warning**: The first `N+M+250` periods will have decreasing magnitude, convergence-related precision errors that can be as high as ~5% deviation in indicator values for earlier periods.
+:hourglass: **Convergence Warning**: The first `N+M+250` periods will have decreasing magnitude, convergence-related precision errors that can be as high as ~5% deviation in indicator values for earlier periods.

 ### TsiResult